russross/blackfriday/ietf/example-rfc.md

 This document does *not* change the presentation format of DS records.

+The same list shorter typeset.

+Denial Type:
+:   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest
+    that indicates the denial of existence in use in the (child) zone.
+Denial Type:
+:   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest
+    that indicates the denial of existence in use in the (child) zone.

 ##  DS Record with Denial Type Wire Format

 The resulting on-the-wire format for the resulting DS record will be as follows: